 Regulations promulgated by the Conservation Commission shall set forth the types of plans required by a Minor Stormwater and Erosion Control Permit and a Major Stormwater and Erosion Control Permit, including, but not limited to, the provisions of Sections 8A - 8D below.
-Further requirements may be specified by the Conservation Commission or Designated Agent and this By-Law; the provisions herein are not intended to be an exhausted clarification on the specific details of plan requirements.
+Further requirements, including, but not limited to, circumstances in which plans must be prepared by a registered professional engineer (P.E.) or a registered professional land surveyor (PLS), may be specified by the Conservation Commission or Designated Agent; the provisions herein are not intended to be an exhausted clarification on the specific details of plan requirements.

-A. The Erosion and Sedimentation Control Plan shall contain sufficient information to describe the nature and purpose of the proposed Land Disturbing Activity, pertinent conditions of the Site and the adjacent areas, and proposed Erosion and Sedimentation controls to be used during pre construction and construction.
-The Erosion and Sedimentation Control Plan shall fully describe the project in drawings, and narrative and be prepared by a registered professional engineer (P.E.) or a registered professional land surveyor (PLS).
-The Applicant shall submit such material as is necessary to show that the proposed Land Disturbing Activity will comply with the design standards and contain the information listed in the regulations adopted by the Conservation Commission for administration of this By-Law.

-B. The Low Impact Development (LID) Plan shall contain sufficient information for the Conservation Commission or Designated Agent to evaluate the acceptability of: the Site planning process; the anticipated impacts of the proposed Land Disturbing Activity on the ecological and hydrological functions of the Site; any measures proposed by the Applicant to maintain ecological and hydrological functions of the Site.
+- A. The Erosion and Sedimentation Control Plan shall contain sufficient information to describe the nature and purpose of the proposed Land Disturbing Activity, pertinent conditions of the Site and the adjacent areas, and proposed Erosion and Sedimentation controls to be used during pre-construction and construction.
+The Erosion and Sedimentation Control Plan shall fully describe the project in drawings and narrative.
+The Applicant shall submit such material as is necessary to show that the proposed Land Disturbing Activity will comply with the design standards and contain the information listed in the regulations adopted by the Conservation Commission for administration of this By-Law. - B. The Low Impact Development (LID) Plan shall contain sufficient information for the Conservation Commission or Designated Agent to evaluate the acceptability of: the Site planning process; the anticipated impacts of the proposed Land Disturbing Activity on the ecological and hydrological functions of the Site; any measures proposed by the Applicant to maintain ecological and hydrological functions of the Site.
 The LID Plan shall fully describe the project in drawings, narrative, and calculations, if applicable.
 The Applicant shall submit such material as is required by the regulations adopted by the Conservation Commission for the administration of this By-Law.
-The LID plan shall be designed to comply, to the maximum extent practicable, with all standards for LID set forth by the regulations adopted by the Conservation Commission for the administration of this By-Law.
+The LID plan shall be designed to comply, to the maximum extent practicable, with all standards for LID set forth by the regulations adopted by the Conservation Commission for the administration of this By-Law. - C. The Stormwater Management Plan shall contain sufficient information to describe the nature and purpose of the proposed Land Disturbing Activity, pertinent conditions of the Site and the adjacent areas, and proposed BMPs for the permanent management and treatment of Stormwater.
+The Stormwater Management Plan shall contain sufficient information for the Conservation Commission or Designated

-C. The Stormwater Management Plan shall contain sufficient information to describe the nature and purpose of the proposed Land Disturbing Activity, pertinent conditions of the Site and the adjacent areas, and proposed BMPs for the permanent management and treatment of Stormwater.
-The Stormwater Management Plan shall contain sufficient information for the Conservation Commission or Designated Agent to evaluate the environmental impact, effectiveness, and acceptability of the measures proposed by the Applicant for reducing adverse impacts from Stormwater.
+Agent to evaluate the environmental impact, effectiveness, and acceptability of the measures proposed by the Applicant for reducing adverse impacts from Stormwater.
 The Plan shall be designed to meet the Massachusetts Stormwater Management Standards set forth in the Massachusetts Stormwater Management Standards and DEP Stormwater Management Handbook Volumes I and II, and any other Stormwater standards set forth in the regulations adopted by the Conservation Commission for the administration of this By-Law.
-The Stormwater Management Plan shall fully describe the project in drawings, and narrative and be prepared by a registered professional engineer (P.E.) or a registered professional land surveyor (PLS).
-The Applicant shall submit such material as is required by the regulations adopted by the Conservation of this By-Law.
+The Stormwater Management Plan shall fully describe the project in drawings and narrative.
+The Applicant shall submit such material as is required by the regulations adopted by the Conservation Commission for the administration of this By-Law.